-Music & Artistic Director Gustavo Dudamel and the Los Angeles Philharmonic present the world premiere recording of Andrew Norman’s Sustain, the 2019 Pulitzer Prize Finalist in Music.
+Music & Artistic Director Gustavo Dudamel and the Los Angeles Philharmonic present the world premiere recording of Andrew Norman’s Sustain.
+This recording won Best Orchestral Performance at the 62nd Annual Grammy Awards on Jan.
+26, 2020, and Sustain was a 2019 Pulitzer Prize Finalist in Music.

 Premiered and recorded at Walt Disney Concert Hall in October 2018 as a commission for the LA Phil’s centennial season, Sustain has been hailed as “a new American masterpiece” in The New Yorker, “sublime” by The New York Times, and “a near out-of-body acoustic experience that sounds like, and feels like, the future we want…” in the Los Angeles Times.